 Obviously, the unique value of a physical location is profound.

 How much effect do huge eCommerce sales like Prime Day have on local, mom-and-pop retail shops?

 With all the yearly buzz about Prime Day, Alibaba’s Singles’ Day, and Cyber Monday, you might expect them to have a profound, negative impact on local, mom-and-pop retail shops.
 Not so.

-Womply serves over 150,000 small businesses across the nation, and our sales data shows that, far from eCommerce sales holidays eating local retail’s lunch, small businesses barely feel the effects of these sales… and they sometimes benefit from them.
+Womply serves small businesses across the nation, and our sales data shows that, far from eCommerce sales holidays eating local retail’s lunch, small businesses barely feel the effects of these sales… and they sometimes benefit from them.